Cloud-SPAN/nerc-metagenomics01-file-directories/_episodes/03-shell-introduction.md

 {: .bash}

 ~~~
-bin  shell_data  software
+bin  cs_course  software
 ~~~
 {: .output}

 `ls` prints the names of the files and directories in the current directory in alphabetical order, arranged neatly into columns.
-We'll be working within the `shell_data` subdirectory, and creating new subdirectories, throughout this workshop.
+We'll be working within the `cs_course` subdirectory, and creating new subdirectories, throughout this workshop.

 The command to change locations in our file system is `cd`, followed by a directory name to change our working directory.
 `cd` stands for "change directory".

-Let's say we want to navigate to the `shell_data` directory we saw above.
+Let's say we want to navigate to the `cs_course` directory we saw above.
 We can use the following command to get there:

 ~~~
-$ cd shell_data
+$ cd cs_course
 ~~~
 {: .bash}